shuminwang-ai/shuminwang-ai.github.io/_pages/about.md

   - /about.html
 ---

-This is Shumin Wang, a Ph.D. student at School of Computer Science and Technology, University of Science and Technology of China.
+This is Shumin Wang, a Ph.D. student at School of Computer Science and Technology, University of Science and Technology of China, advised by Prof. [Yanyong Zhang](http://staff.ustc.edu.cn/~yanyongz/).

 Research Interests
 ======